Evictions

 Florida Eviction FAQs

-How does the eviction process work in Florida?
+How much does an uncontested eviction cost in Florida?

 Eviction Attorney Help by City and County: